vielmetti/commonplace/content/radio/amateur-radio/n8duy.md

 ---
 title: N8DUY - Washtenaw Skywarn
 ---
-The N8DUY repeater on 145.15- is used for the Washtenaw County Skywarn net during severe weather.
+The N8DUY repeater on 145.15 (minus offset, 600 Hz PL) is used for the Washtenaw County Skywarn net during severe weather.
 It also hosts a weekly ARPSC net on Sunday nights at 8:30 p.m. local time.

 The repeater is located near the interchange of I-94 and M-14 in Scio Township.
 It reaches all of Washtenaw